reinhardh/dna_rs_coding/README.md

 Installation
 ============

 The code is written in C++, and compilation requires installation of the boost library.
+The package has been tested on the following operating systems:
+	Ubuntu 16.04
+	Mac OS Mojave 10.14
+The installation (compile time) is less than 2 minutes.

 Installation of required software on Linux